 Constant focus on business value

-Out of all the benefits of agile projects, the most important is its promise to deliver solutions that align with the needs of the organization.
+Out of all the benefits of agile projects, the most important is its promise to deliver solutions that align with the needs of the organisation.
 This is also prevalent in the principles laid out in the first Agile Manifesto that says, “Our highest priority is to satisfy the customer through early and continuous delivery of valuable software.”

 Therefore, in order to make sure that real business value is delivered by the system, the owner of the product has to have clear and focused goals.
 Moreover, there needs to be effective communication between the owner and the delivery team to help them understand where the focus should lie.